colganwi/ImageAnalysis/README.md

 Different functions can easily be written to analyze cells in different ways.

 ## Visualization
 This repository also includes code for visualizing enrichment and fractional overlap.
-The **overlap** script generates a circular heatmap that represents the average fractional overlap for a set of cells.
+The **distribution** script generates a circular heatmap that represents the average fractional overlap for a set of cells.

 <img src="https://github.com/colganwi/ImageAnalysis/blob/master/instructions/HeatMap.png" width="480">